royjacobson/hermes/README.md

 # hermes
 This is Hermes.
-Ariel and Eden are losers.
+Ariel and Eden are fuckwads.